WSWUP/WREVAP/README.md

 ------------------------------------------------------------
   0 - TD IS DEW POINT IN DEG.C (default)
   1 - TD IS VAPOUR PRESSURE AT DEW POINT IN M
-  2 - TD IS RELATIVE HUMIDITY
+  2 - TD IS DECIMAL RELATIVE HUMIDITY
 ------------------------------------------------------------
 Please enter choice: 0